What is a car service?

 Some manufacturers also recommend their own servicing schedules, which can differ from the above.

-Having your car serviced at these points means your car will be kept in an optimal condition and running at its best.
+Having your car serviced at these points means it'll be kept in optimal condition and running at its best.
 This is important for fuel efficiency and safety.

-You might also be required to get your car service if you have a lease or Personal Contract Purchase car, or want to upkeep a warranty.
+You might also be required to get your car serviced if you have a lease or Personal Contract Purchase (PCP) car, or want to keep your warranty.

 Do you need to get your car serviced?

-Obviously, keeping your car in cracking condition is always going to be the best reason to get a car service.
+Obviously, keeping your car in top condition is always the best reason to get a car service.

-It’s not a legal requirement to get your car serviced, like it is with an MOT, but it’s always recommended.
+It’s not a legal requirement to get your car serviced, unlike an MOT, but it’s always recommended.

 You should consider getting your car serviced to catch smaller issues before they become a large fault, and to keep your car as safe as possible.

 You might also need to service your car to keep your warranty in place.
-If you don’t follow the manufacturer’s servicing schedule, your warranty might be made invalid.
+If you don’t follow the manufacturer’s service schedule, your warranty might be invalidated.

 Is a service the same as an MOT?